intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

 # Install BigDL-LLM on Windows for Intel GPU

-This guide applies to Intel integrated GPUs such as Intel Meteor Lake platform and Intel Core 11/12 gen platforms, as well as Intel Arc Series GPU.
+This guide applies to Intel Core Ultra and Core 12 - 14 gen integrated GPUs, as well as Intel Arc Series GPU.

 ## Install GPU driver